yhummyengine/Electric-Vehicle-Data-Analysis-Project/README.md

 ### Project Overview

-This Data Analysis Project details a comprehensive dashboard of BEVs (Battery Electric Vehicles) & PHEVs (Plug-in Hybrid Electric Vehicle) and their growth and usage during a specified time period
+This Data Analysis Project details a comprehensive dashboard of BEVs (Battery Electric Vehicles) & PHEVs (Plug-in Hybrid Electric Vehicle) and their growth and usage during a specified time-period

 ### Data Source